Sleeps: 4 (plus sofa bed)

 There’s a nice well equipped country style kitchen diner complete with a very attractive and locally crafted oak table.
 A modern oven and electric hob as well as a dishwasher, microwave, large double drainer sink etc are all included.
 The washer dryer is in the adjacent storage shed / extension.
 This storage shed is secure and there’s plenty of room in there for boots, bikes or even wind surfers.

 Two leather sofas sit in a large comfortable lounge in this self catering stone farmhouse.
 The paintings that adorn the walls are by a locally renowned artist and depict the beauty of this rural area.
 The log fire is naturally very welcome after a day of walking in the hills or sailing across lake Bala.
-A large flat screen TV should help entertain when the weather might be against you.
+A flat screen TV should help entertain when the weather might be against you.

 A nice feature of this property is the second lounge or study next door.
 If you’ve lost the battle for the remote control you might like to retire gracefully to this area and read a book in front of a second warming log fire.